germs-lab/germs-lab.github.com-bu/contact/index.md

   feature:
 ---

-To contact the lab, you can email Adina Howe:
+To contact the lab, you can email Dr. Adina Howe:

 <script language="JavaScript">
 var username = "germs.research";